MiracleDevs/Paradigm.Services/README.md

 | WorkingTasks.ORM | [![NuGet](https://img.shields.io/nuget/v/Nuget.Core.svg)](https://www.nuget.org/packages/Paradigm.Services.WorkingTasks.ORM/) | `Install-Package Paradigm.Services.WorkingTasks.ORM` |

 # Paradigm.Services
-Base libraries for service and webapi projects, containing support for different data sources, state machines and more.
+Base libraries for service and web api projects, containing support for different data sources, state machines and more.

 Change log
 ---

+Version `2.0.18`
+- Updated to the latest version of the Paradigm.ORM.
+- Added ConsoleHostingEnvironment, and changed how the ConsoleHost behave.
+- Added base constructors for repositories.

 Version `2.0.17`
 - Updated to the latest version of the Paradigm.ORM.